kapi-codes/project-4-traveler-db/README.md

 This should pop up a modal.
 Select `Public Network`, and copy and paste the `Connection URL`.
 ![connect](instructions-imgs/connect-2.png)

 This is the address you'll point your web app to.
-Set up an environment variable in your `.env` file with the `Connection URL` as the value.
+Set up a `CONNECTION_STRING` environment variable in your `.env` file with the Connection URL as the value.

 ### Connect to the DB
 Take a look at `database.js` in `config/`.
 There's some initial code there.

-Fill it out to use the environment variable you defined in the step above to set up the connection settings to the DB.
+Fill it out to use the `CONNECTION_STRING` environment variable you defined in the step above to set up the connection settings to the DB.
 Do NOT hardcode your DB connection string into your app.
 That value should stay in your `.env` file.
 This makes it easy to update config values, and also keep your DB credentials safe.

 Now, you should be able to import the `pool` object from `database.js` when you want to establish a conenction to the database.

 ## Section 3: Setting Up the Seed Script

 The goal of this section is to write a script that sets up our database schema and populate it with some initial data.
 It's the same restaurant data that you've been using for your previous projects.

 Take a look at `seed-db.js` in `config/`.
 Set up a script entry in `package.json` called `seed-db` that runs the `seed-db.js` script.
 To get credit for this portion, you should be able to run this script with `npm run seed-db`.

 There are 3 functions in the script: `dropTables`, `createTables`, and `insertData`. `dropTables` already drops the `restaurants` table.

-In `createTables`, use a SQL `CREATE` statement to create a `restaurant` table.
+In `createTables`, use a SQL `CREATE` statement to create a `restaurants` table.
 A restaurant should have the same fields as it has had up until now -- `name`, `phone`, `address`, and `photo`.
 It should also have an `id` column that automatically assigns an id to a new entry.

-In `insertData`, use SQL `INSERT` statements to add your restaurant data to the `restaurant` table
+In `insertData`, use SQL `INSERT` statements to add your restaurant data to the `restaurants` table

 Try running the script with `npm run seed-db`.
 Check that the table is created and the data you inserted is updated on the Railway instance you are connected to.
 You should be able to see it under the Data tab.